shambler123/wtf_dji_fpv_live_audio/README.md

-# Enable live audio on DJI FPV Goggles V1
+# Enable live audio on DJI FPV Goggles V1 / V2
 Enables the live audio transmission from Air unit to Goggles.

-This is only working with v1 goggles and the air unit with microphone (Vista / Runcam Link is not working!)
+This is only working with v1 / v2 goggles and the air unit with microphone (Vista / Runcam Link is not working!)
+(work in progress)

 ##### Install